There are generally two different ways that homeschools award credit, the work accomplished method and the traditional method.

 WORK ACCOMPLISHED METHOD

 Most homeschools award credit by the quality of the work completed, not just the time spent.
 Some students work at a fast pace, while others take more time.
 Many homeschool students are bogged down using the traditional school methods for awarding credit.
 Their goal is knowledge of the subject taught, not just to spend a certain amount of time on the subject.
 However, college-bound students will want to keep records that reflect the information most colleges are looking for.

-One credit of high school equals 120 hours of class work, or 160 periods of 45 minutes each.
+A Carnegie Unit of high school credit equals 120 hours of class work.

 A Carnegie Credit Unit is a measure of time spent on the material, not the quantity of work accomplished.
 You may decide for yourself how much work will constitute a Carnegie Credit Unit of 160, 45-minute periods.
 Often teachers will simply divide the text into 160 units of work.
 If the work is not completed within the 45-minute period, it then becomes extra “homework” to be completed independently, not counted toward another period of instruction.

 As with any educational program, high school classes may also be planned to include one day per week for labs, research, independent reading, application, review, and field trips.

 If keeping track of high-school credits and transcripts seems overwhelming to you, remember your option of enrolling your child in a correspondence school for his high-school years.
 These schools have been helping high-school students and their families for many years and offer a lot of service and support.
 Their consultants can answer difficult math questions, prepare an official school transcript, and award a typeset diploma.